-Now that the Zero Waste Kitchen Series has reached some semblance of completion I thought I’d focus on looking at how we can reduce causing harm to animals, namely by talking about using vegan, cruelty free products.
+Now that the Zero Waste Kitchen Series has reached some semblance of completion I thought I’d focus on looking at how we can reduce causing harm to animals, namely by talking about using cruelty free personal care products.

 All of us, each and every one of us, is complicit in some way or the other in animal cruelty.
 We use numerous products that are either directly derived from animal parts, or have come into existence through being tested on laboratory animals.
 Helpless and innocent though they clearly are, we have not paused in our sheer annihilation of all sorts of animal populations.
 Truth be told, animals being tortured for our benefit (or even just out of sheer cruelty) is one of humanity’s worst crimes.